-We primarily sell our products to traditional home medical equipment providers, distributors, and resellers in the United States and in foreign countries primarily on a credit basis.
+We primarily sell our products to traditional home medical equipment providers, distributors, and resellers in the United States and in foreign countries on a credit basis.
 We also sell our products direct-to-consumers on a primarily prepayment basis.
-For the year ended December 31, 2020, one single customer represented more than 10% of our total revenue, OxyGo HQ Florida (previously named Applied Home Healthcare Equipment), our private label distribution partner.
+For the year ended December 31, 2021, Medicare's service reimbursement programs represented more than 10% of our total revenue.
+For the year ended December 31, 2020, one single customer represented more than 10% of our total revenue, OxyGo HQ Florida, our private label distribution partner.
 For the year ended December 31, 2019, no single customer represented more than 10% of our total revenue.
-For the year ended December 31, 2018, one single customer, OxyGo HQ Florida, represented more than 10% of our total revenue.
-As of December 31, 2020 and December 31, 2019, two customers each represented more than 10% of our net accounts receivable balance with accounts receivable balances of \$8.4 million and \$7.0 million, respectively, and accounts receivable balances of \$10.7 million and \$5.2 million, respectively.
+As of December 31, 2021, one single customer and Medicare each represented more than 10% of our net accounts receivable with accounts receivable balances of \$5.9 million and \$2.7 million, respectively.
+As of December 31, 2020, two customers each represented more than 10% of our net accounts receivable balance with accounts receivable balances of \$8.4 million and \$7.0 million.